 Transportation in Montenegro

 There are many options to choose from when it comes to transportation in Montenegro.
 You can get around by renting a car, hiring a taxi, by bus, and at times by ferry.
 I chose to rent a car from Green Motion, picking it up in Podgorica and returning it in Kotor.
+(I recommend using Discover Cars to search rental prices across multiple different companies).
 It was nice to have a car to get around, however, if you’re visiting during the summer months traffic is a nightmare and parking is even worse.
 If you still rent a car at this time make sure that wherever you’re staying offers free, on-site parking.

 For information on bus travel, check out this website.
 And if you choose to get around by taxi, know that by law taxi drivers are supposed to charge around 0.80 Euro/km.
 Make sure to discuss the price ahead of time as there aren’t meters in most taxis.